Han1-Chri5/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-Script that adds multiple specified permissions to specified users 7-Script that adds permissions to execute to all users 8-Script that sets permissions to only other world users
+6-Script that adds multiple specified permissions to specified users 7-Script that adds permissions to execute to all users 8-Script that sets permissions to only other world users 9-Script that sets the mode of the file to specified attributes